cvat-ai/cvat/site/content/en/docs/manual/advanced/formats/_index.md

 ---
-title: 'Formats'
+title: 'Data export formats'
-linkTitle: 'Formats'
+linkTitle: 'Data export formats'
 weight: 20
-description: 'List of annotation formats supported by CVAT.'
+description: 'List of data export formats formats supported by CVAT.'
 ---

 In CVAT, you have the option to export data in various formats.